Bowdoin-CSCI2330/Bowdoin-csci2330.github.io/_labs/lab-5-cache.md

 hits:4 misses:5 evictions:3
 ```

 Your job is to complete your own cache simulator such that it takes the same command-line arguments as the reference simulator (except for `-h`, which is optional) and produces identical output.
-You should write your simulator in `cachesim.c`.
+You should write your simulator in `csim.c`.
 Note that this file is almost completely empty -- you'll need to write your simulator from scratch.

 ## Cache Specification